pratapbunga/pratapbunga/README.md

 ✨ ReactJS/Frontend Software Engineer!👨‍💻 ✨

-🔭 I am actively looking for a full-time React Developer positions in United Kingdom(remote/Glasgow).
-Currently, I am working as a full-time React Developer with CK12 for the past 2.5 years.
+🚀 I am currently working for Addepar as a Senior Frontend Developer based in Edinburgh, UK.
+Previously, I was with CK-12 for the past 2.5 years.

 🌱 On the side, I love building products that give some meaning(mostly around education and health).
 Here I focus on building e2e products and learn whatever I need to build them.
 Currently using MERN stack to build my side projects(edsify.com & medwiser.in).
 Working on typescript, tailwind and backend skills.

 ⚡ Fun fact: Currently I'm in UK and it is my 30th country to visit.
 In 2017, I took break from work and traveled around the world for 2 years to explore what I want in life.
-I'm very grateful for that experience and I feel everybody should take chance to explore something in their own way.
+I'm very grateful for that experience to explore the world as it is on my own pace.

 <!--